MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/2_Getting_Started_with_Quick_Start.md

 There are few interesting points in the code before:

-- We call the authentication method to obtain the MS Graph context with the authenticated user.
+- We call the authentication method to obtain the Microsoft Graph context with the authenticated user.
-- After that we can access the different MS Graph resources of the user.
+- After that we can access the different Microsoft Graph resources of the user.
 - In our case we access the root of OneDrive.
 - And then we search for the files by going through all the folders with the recursive GetNameFiles method.